The basins of attraction of the global minimizers of non-convex inverse problems with low-dimensional models in infinite dimension: Introduction

 where $e = (e_l)_{1 \leq l \leq m}$ is an additive noise with finite energy, we aim at recovering the unknown $x_0$.
 This model is particularly used for imaging problems where the signal (e.g. a sound, an image, etc) must be recovered from digital measurements.
 The linear form $x \to \ls x,\alpha_l \rs $ typically models the response of the $l$-th sensor for a signal $x$.
 Let $\TestSpace$ be a space containing functions used to measure~$x_0$ (e.g. a Banach space of smooth functions in infinite dimension or a set of vectors in finite dimension).
 The measurement described by Equation~\eqref{eq:measurement} makes sense for any signal $x_0$ living in the dual space $\AmbientSpace$ of~$\TestSpace$.
 The bracket $\ls \cdot,\cdot \rs$ is then a duality product between $\AmbientSpace$ and $\TestSpace$.

-In our framework, $\AmbientSpace$ is a locally convex topological vector space with \weaks topology (we will recall in Section~\ref{sec:basin} some tools that are relevant for our study).
+In our framework, the space $\AmbientSpace$ is a locally convex topological vector space with \weaks topology (we will recall in Section~\ref{sec:basin} some tools that are relevant for our study).
 The measurement process is summarized

 where the linear operator $A$ is a weakly-* continuous linear measurement operator from $\AmbientSpace$ to $\bC^m$ defined, for $l=1, \ldots ,m$, by